 In the Magaria district of Zinder and the Madarounfa district of Maradi, for example, 172 community health workers conducted 39,015 consultations between July and September 2019.

 Hoping for the best, planning for the worst

 “Prevention saves lives, as does bring adequate treatment options closer to people in need.
 Childhood diseases need to be tackled in a multidisciplinary way.
 To that end, at the medical level it is imperative to ensure that the most vulnerable girls and boys have timely access to free-of-charge, good quality healthcare, whether in their own communities for simple conditions or at health facilities for complicated cases,” says MSF Head of Mission in Niger, Dalil Mahamat Adji.
 “We need to hope for the best, but always plan for the worst, upscaling our support to prevent suffering and deaths linked to malaria and malnutrition.”

 Ahead of the seasonal peak of malaria and malnutrition that typically runs during the second half of the year, MSF doubled or tripled its hospitalisation capacity in the most affected regions, and strengthened community-based prevention and treatment of childhood diseases.

-These include a wide-range of activities including awareness-raising on health and hygiene issues, community-based initiatives, support for seasonal malaria chemoprevention, and vaccination campaigns to improve children’s protection against diseases than can damage their immune systems.
+These include a wide range of activities including awareness-raising on health and hygiene issues, community-based initiatives, support for seasonal malaria chemoprevention, and vaccination campaigns to improve children’s protection against diseases that can damage their immune systems.

 Reducing the prevalence and mortality of childhood diseases is a shared responsibility which demands continuous efforts by stakeholders in the health sector and from those involved with food security, education and livelihoods in the most vulnerable regions.